back

 The most simple, naive way of typing a person is with a point on the chart.
 This point acts as a general, approximate description of the way you tend to think.
 Finding an exact point is difficult, so we usually just find the best-fitting category.
 I, for example, label myself as an Overseer, or alternatively, a Conceptopologist.

 Sometimes, it is useful to zoom out even further, and simply talk about each quadrant.
-The quadrants may be labeled (left to right, top to bottom) as: Network, Entropy, Order, and Instinct (or some variation of these).
+The quadrants may be labeled (left to right, top to bottom) as: Network, Entropy, Order, and Instinct.
+(Oftentimes "Entropy" is instead called "Abstract", and "Network" called "Compute", but I dislike these names.)
 They have also been called: Nerd, Goth, Prep, and Jock.

-People also sometimes assign types to media, despite media not having "thoughts", per se.
+Types are sometimes assigned to media, despite media not having "thoughts", per se.
 At this point, we're really transcending the original domain of the theory (thoughts), and thinking of the axes in a more broad, abstract sense.
 What it means for a piece of media to have a neurotype varies case-by-case.
 It tends to relate to the neurotype of the audience the media tends to appeal to, or the type of thought the media seems to be trying to communicate.

 I would speculate that, since neurotypes describe thought, anything that can be thought about can be neurotyped.
 The neurotype of something "mindless" is a description of the way that thing is "most naturally conceived of".